megamaddu/claims/README.md

 Implicit in this claims-based model, a _claims ticket_ flows across the entire call-stack (or request chain).
 This module does not deal with how the _claims ticket_ is communicated, it allows clients to reason about them once they have one in hand.

 This module handle's round-trip encoding of claims into _claims tickets_.
-Its primary use is to decodes a claims ticket, verify its content is trusted, and put the content into an easy to use `Claims` object.
-The `Claims` object can be interrogated to inform business logic about a user's identity, permissions, and security related facts.
+Its primary use is to decode the ticket, verify the ticket's content is trusted, and put the content into an easy to use `Claims` object.
+After being decoded, the `Claims` object can be interrogated to inform business logic about a user's identity, permissions, and security related facts.

 From an independent service's perspective, this module provides the means by which it can trust the identity of users and their claims.